N1OI/Bitfi/README.md

-## Overview
+## 📌 Overview

-This README describes the various steps and commands to preprocess the data, handle files, and run the program with input data.
+This README describes the various steps and commands for preprocessing the data, handling files, and running the program with input data.

 📁 [Windows Subsystem for Linux (WSL)](https://ubuntu.com/desktop/wsl)

-📅 Last Update: December 22, 2024
+📅 December 22, 2024

 ## 🔌 Data Preprocessing

 1. **Download the related TSV data**

-2. **Use LibreOffice Calc to process the data and save the result as a HTML file**
+2. **Use LibreOffice Calc to process the data and save the result as an HTML file**

-3. **Convert newlines to spaces (Online tool)**
+3. **Convert newlines to spaces (using an online tool)**

 4. **Save the data as List.txt**